Tamatha Paul: Wellington City Council

 Paul was considered part of a 'youthquake', a movement of young people in New Zealand running for local government, in 2019.
 This included six Wellingtonians under 25 running campaigns for local councils.
-Swarbrick expressed support for these campaigns.

-In 2020, Paul told Stuff that a run for the mayoralty was “definitely something that I’m thinking about”.
-Though she said she had been frustrated during at realising the lack of power the council had to make significant changes, so was unsure if a run for mayor would make any difference.
-“It frustrates me how little resource and decision-making power we have to deliver for Wellingtonians in areas like climate change, housing and transport ...
-There are more ambitious and aspirational things I wanted to be able to do on the council.”
-She ultimately declined to run for the 2022 mayoral election.

 In April 2022, ahead of the 2022 Wellington local elections, incumbent Green councillor Iona Pannett was not reselected for the party's candidacy for the Pukehīnau/Lambton Ward election.
 In May, Paul announced that she had joined the Green Party and was seeking selection as the party's candidate for the ward, which she received in June.
 Paul was re-elected as city councillor for Pukehīnau/Lambton Ward in 2022.

+Paul was elected by significant margins in both her terms as councillor.
+In 2019, Paul won her seat with 2,770 votes, just 500 votes shy of the top-voted councillor of the ward, Iona Pannett.
+However, in 2022, Paul overtook Pannett and won the ward with a significant 5,206 votes, a number of votes which could elect 2.5 councillors.

-Parliamentary campaign
+Parliamentary career

 In 2023, Paul announced she was seeking party selection for the parliamentary electorate of Wellington Central after both incumbent MP Grant Robertson and Green co-leader and previous party candidate James Shaw announced they would not run for the electorate in 2023.
+Paul won selection and became the Green candidate for Wellington Central, an electorate largely recognised as a Labour 'safe seat'.
+On 14 October, Paul defeated Labour's candidate Ibrahim Omer by a margin of 6,066 votes, becoming the electorate's first ever Green representative as well as the first ever Māori representative for the area.

+On 30 October, Paul resigned her seat on the Wellington City Council effective on 10 November 2023 and was sworn into Parliament on 5 December 2023.

+Paul is the Green Party's Justice, Housing, Police, Courts, Corrections, Youth, and Wellington Issues spokesperson.

 Political positions

-Paul cites activist Tame Iti and activist and musician Tigilau Ness as childhood inspirations, and Pania Newton as a contemporary influence.

 Housing

-Paul supports housing density and making housing available to all.
-She opposed the proposed protections of neighbourhood character in the 2021 Wellington spatial plan debate.
-In November 2020, Paul caused some degree of controversy due to a reply to a video response by a group of Mount Victoria residents regarding the Wellington City Council's draft spatial plan.

-Environmental issues

-Paul supports greater public investment in sustainable transport and renewable energy.
-She opposes the proposed runway extension at Wellington Airport.

-Royal gun salute and Waitangi Day

-In February 2021, Paul opposed the timing of a 21-gun salute in honour of the Queen of New Zealand, Elizabeth II, due to it taking place on the same day as Waitangi Day.